danabr75/bulk_dependency_eraser/README.md

 opts: { db_read_wrapper: DATABASE_READ_WRAPPER }

-# By default, the database deletion and nullification will be done the :writing role, though you can override each individually.
+# By default, the database deletion and nullification will be done the :writing role
+# You can override each wrapper individually.
 DATABASE_WRITE_WRAPPER = ->(block) do
   ActiveRecord::Base.connected_to(role: :writing) do
     block.call